-Locate the farms where different soils are present to judge.
-The more diversity, the better, but all pits, particularly contest pits, must be within an easy, five-minute walking distance of each other.
-Obtain permission from the land owner and also the tenant, if the land is leased.
+Locate farms where different soils are present to judge.
+The more diversity, the better, but all pits, particularly contest pits, must be within an easy, 5-minute walking distance of each other.
+Obtain permission from the landowner and also the tenant if the land is leased.